sezdevx/env/README.md

 * `lsa`: non-detailed list of files
 * `sane`: use it when your screen is messed up, can't see what you type
 * `reloadEnv`: reread the start.sh, so changes are reflected
+* `updateEnv`: updates the local env from github and rereads the start.sh
 * `..`: go one directory up
 * `dus`: how much current directory occupies in size
 * `duh`: this directory and its direct subdirectories reported